 - 4.2.1.
-Applications for the 2023 academic year begins 07/11/2022. - 4.2.2.
-To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 15 January 2023 admissions@norfolk.gov.uk - 4.2.3.
+Applications for the [insert year] academic year begins [insert date]. - 4.2.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 15 January.
+[Insert details of how to get the form and more information on the process plus a link to the LA website].
+[If your academy has an early years / nursery setting Existing pupils in the nursery are also required to apply using the CAF for entry to the primary]. - 4.2.3.
 All offers of primary places will be made through the local authority (LA).
 The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the primary national offer day (16 April or the next working day). - 4.2.4.
 By law, children must start statutory full-time education at the beginning of the term following their fifth birthday.
 Where admission is offered prior to compulsory age, parents may defer their child's entry until later in the academic year. - 4.2.5.
 Children born between 1 September and the end of February may start full-time no earlier than the beginning of the autumn term before their fifth birthday. - 4.2.6.
-Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday.
+Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday. - 4.2.7.

-4.2.7.
 Our admissions policy allows / does not allow children to start at the academy earlier than the law requires.
+[Delete the following section if the academy does not allow early start for children] However, the law also allows parents to ask for their child to be admitted but lets them delay the start date until later in the academic year.
+All children must start at the academy by the beginning of the term following their fifth birthday and the place must be taken up by the start of the summer term.
+If a request is made to defer the entry date for a child then the entry the place will be held and will not be offered to another child.
+[End of paragraph]